khaledHamidi/GeoSketch/README.md

 1. As you draw, GeoSketch will automatically detect and highlight any intersections or overlaps between the shapes.
 This visual feedback helps you understand the collision behavior of the geometric objects.

-1. Feel free to save your creations, export them as images, or start a new sketch whenever you like.
+1. Feel free to save your creations, export them as images, or stDrow a new sketch whenever you like.

 ## Contributing